azure562/git_practice/content/blog/goodreads-python-data.md

 ## Prepare the data

-Next, I need to get all of that data into a Pandas DataFrame.
+Next, get all of that data into a Pandas DataFrame.

 ```python
 from matplotlib import pyplot as plt